-The majority of fishermen know that fishing isn’t only about catching a fish.
+The majority of fishermen know that fishing isn’t only about catching a fish, it has a good deal of health benefits.
 For individuals who like fishing, it is recognized as a method of relieving tension and disconnecting from everyday pressures.
 Life just seems better to fishermen whether they are knee-deep in a crystal clear waterway or tossing a reel from a wooded riverbank.
 Additionally, the continued struggle of fishing provides anglers with an opportunity to sharpen their skills and pursue the sense of pleasure that comes with gradually mastering a skill.
 If you neglect to obtain your state fishing license beforehand, you’ll be out of luck.
-To encourage you to become better at fishing, here are some of our tips.
+To encourage you to become better at fishing, here are some of our best fishing tips.

 Bring Your Fish to the Boat One-by-One

 The fish start nibbling when they are yanked in.
 In order to be an effective fisherman, know that battling with the fish would cause the fish to cut the line.
 It is important to maintain tension on the line while drawing in a fish, but the line should not be taut and should be able to freely move.